FRO has Moved

 Welcome to the Field Research Office!
 Field research at the University of Alberta makes a major contribution to our core activities of academic research and student training.
 Field research includes any of these activities taking place off-campus, and in recent years has covered the entire range from arts to science and engineering.
 Geographically, our researchers are active in the field from coast to coast to coast in Canada and internationally we have a presence on every continent.
 Read more....

-Canadian Unmanned is pleased to offer UAS (Drone) ground school training on November 8 - 10, 2016 at the University.
+Canadian Unmanned is running two UAS (Drone) ground school training courses on campus - on April 19-21, 2017 and June 6-8, 2017.
 Register online directly with them.

 24 hour check-in call centre available for UAlberta field researchers